 - Cross Bay Veterans Memorial Bridge

 - Throgs Neck Bridge

 Customer Service Centers for EZ Pass

-Finally for that personal touch, Brooklyn drivers might want to stop into the EZ Pass offices at these NY City and NY State locations:
+Finally, for that personal touch, Brooklyn drivers might want to stop by the EZ Pass offices at these NY City and NY State locations:

 - Queens -19-02 Whitestone Expressway Suite 101, College Pt.

 - Staten Island - 1150 South Avenue Staten Island